schrpe/Regions.jl/docs/src/index.md

 Region(Run[Run(0, 1:4), Run(1, 0:5), Run(2, 1:2), Run(2, 4:6), Run(3, 1:2), Run(3, 5:5), Run(4, 1:2), Run(4, 4:5), Run(5, 2:4)], false)
 ```

+In order to explain how a region is built, we start with the innermost element, the range.
+We continue with the run, and finally we end with a region, which essentially is a sorted vector of runs.
+We build our understanding of regions bottom up, before we finally explain some usage scenarios of regions.

 ### Range

 The most basic building block of a region is a range.
 The `UnitRange{Int64}` is a suitable type and can be written like this: